baldengineer/bit-preserve/Apple/Apple IIe/Apple IIe (NTSC) - 050-0051-D/readme.md

 ## Known issues / to-dos / questions

 * Would it be worth adding hidden power symbols where appropriate for ICs?
-* Consider custom resistor array symbols - KiCad library symbols only have pin 1 connected on unit A
+* Consider custom resistor array symbols - KiCad library symbols only have pin 1 connected on unit A.